-Satoko runs the Sake Kaku-uchi Style Airbnb Experience, which starts at the Japan Sake and Shochū Information Center.
+Satoko runs the Shibuya, which starts at the Japan Sake and Shochū Information Center.
 You’ll spend an afternoon learning everything there is to know about sake and sampling several varieties, before heading out to Orihara Shōten, a small shop/bar, for yet more tastings.
 Satoko is incredibly knowledgeable, passionate about introducing people to Japan’s national drink, and still charming and cogent after hours of sake-drinking – no promises that you will be, though.

 With your newly acquired knowledge, you’re ready to hit the izakayas of Shimbashi.
 These Japanese-style pubs serve generally excellent food as well as plenty of booze, and though the menus are rarely in English, just by pointing out what looks good on other tables you’ll end up with a feast.
 Visit on a Friday and you’ll see a real slice of Tokyo nightlife when people pour out of their offices and straight into the izakayas crammed into every available space – down side streets, on the tenth floors of buildings, under railway bridges.

 If you speak some Japanese or know a local, you could try booking somewhere, but it can be just as fun to wander the streets soaking up the atmosphere; you’ll soon find out that no one in Japan parties harder (or drinks more) than a salaryman at the end of the week.
 You have been warned.

 There are hundreds of varieties of Sake to try in Japan © Pixabay/CC0